-Having a partner who says they still love you complicates the confusion around this question all the more.
-And leads to the question of how can somebody love someone and cheat on them at the same time?
+And having a partner who cheated but says they still love you only complicates the confusion around this question all the more.
+And leads to one overwhelming question - how can somebody love someone and cheat on them at the same time?

 I have been with my now husband for 12 years.
 We only just got married after being together for 10 years.
 We met when I was 16 and have been together since.
 Over the course of our relationship he has battled denial about his addictions.
 With addiction there has been lies and job losses and home losses.
 I have stuck by him throughout it all.
 The summer of our 10 year anniversary, we were struggling financially on the brink of eviction.
 He left the state we were living in while I stayed behind with our children.
 He was to stay at his mom's place to work and find us a place.
 As soon as he left I felt "it", something was definitely off.
 I think I knew then but didn't want to accept it, was in denial.
 I took the excuses of why he couldn't talk on the phone or why he couldn't come visit.
 That was until I was told by a family member and couldn't deny it any longer.
 Once it came to light fully, so to speak.
 He said that it was over, that it was something that he couldn't take back.
 That he wasn't coming back to me.
 And then he did.
 He ended the affair and he came and got the kids and I and we moved and he finally married me.
 But he says that he doesn't have a reason why he did it, he said that it had nothing to do with me.
 But that doesn't make any sense to me.
 How could you cheat on someone you say you love?....
 Could he do it again?" -Megan

-Can People Cheat On You & Love You Too?
+Can People Who Cheat On You Love You Too?

 As contradictory as it may sound, your partner can cheat on you and still love you.
 It's just that their needs come first and take priority over loving you.

 Take a look at Teresa’s story to understand what I mean.